chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

 - text: |-
     **DIONYSOS WINES FROM MERKOURIS FAMILY**

     We continue with Dionysos Free Wine Tasting.
 Here you can taste a big variety of fresh wines and the strong local spirit Souma of Merkouris Winery.
+They also produced the first organic wine in Rhodes.
   gallery:
   - thumb: "./img/Tour5/rhodes_wine_tours_kounakis_1_thumb.jpg"
     href: "./img/Tour5/rhodes_wine_tours_kounakis_1.jpg"